 Cairns is by far the busiest area when it comes to diving the great barrier reef.
 Even though we loved the town with its Asian vibe and warm tropical nights, if you are looking for a less crowded experience on the reef then we suggest you book some dives from smaller towns.

-Places like Port Douglas, Mission Beach, and town of 1770 all have dive operators that can take you out on the reef but these areas have a lot fewer people giving you the chance to enjoy the reef in a more tranquil way.
+Places like Port Douglas, Mission Beach, and Townsville all have dive operators that can take you out on the reef but these areas have a lot fewer people giving you the chance to enjoy the reef in a more tranquil way.

 Option 3 – Stay on an Island